nf-core/createtaxdb/README.md

    --diamond_build_options='--no-parse-seqids' \
    --outdir <OUTDIR>
 ```

+The output directory will contain directories containing the database files for each of the profilers you selected to build.
+Optionally you can also package these as `tar.gz` archives.

 You can also generate pre-prepared input sheets for database specifications of pipelines such as [nf-core/taxprofiler](https://nf-co.re/taxprofiler) using `--generate_downstream_samplesheets`.